THE PATHS OF PROPHECY

 Before Haman, it was thought that Djoser, an Egyptian king of the 3rd Dynasty, had employed Imhotep as his master builder.
 It was this stone structured step-pyramid that resembled a stairway, which was the tallest building in Egypt before Haman designed Khufu’s pyramid.
 When Khufu ordered Haman to build the tall building to see the God of Musa, he was thinking to imitate Djoser’s famous tomb, which was designed as a stairway to heaven.
 Haman designed Khufu’s pyramid so that it surpassed Imhotep’s in size and splendor; making the tomb the largest structure in Egypt.
 Haman used escape hatches or doors in Khufu’s pyramid instead of stairs.
 These doors were designed as escape routes for Pharaoh’s ka or soul.
 Haman must have thought that it would be much easier for Pharaoh to fly into heaven through magical doors than to use a the laborious staircase of the step pyramid design.

-Quran also names the Pharaoh of Musa as “faraoun al awtad”, or the pharaoh of the logs or poles (Quran 89:10).
-Khufu, followed his father’s (the Pharaoh Snefru) policy of importing cedar logs stripped of their bark or poles from Lebanon.
+Quran also names the Fr3wn of Musa as “fr3wn al awtad”, or the fr3wn of the logs or poles (Quran 89:10).
+Khufu, followed his father’s (King Snefru) policy of importing cedar logs stripped of their bark or poles from Lebanon.
 As a matter of fact, Khufu’s name is inscribed at Byblos, because he imported tons of cedar poles from Lebanon for his building projects.
 Khufu’s son, Djedfre, also imported cedar poles to construct his father’s fleet of funerary ships, some of which were excavated from around Cheops pyramid.

 However, Khufu like his predecessors in the 1st, 2nd and 3rd Dynasties had a love for beautiful jewelry, copper tools and weapons of war.
-The makings were in the Sinai, where the tribes were dwelling.
-It appears that Khufu, like the pharaohs before him, forced Yacoub’s tribe and other Semitic dwellers in the Sinai to mine turquoise and copper.
-So, the Hebrews were not builders, but miners in the Sinai, which was why no archaeologist could find them in Egypt proper.
+The makings were in the Sinai and the Negev, where the tribes were dwelling.
+It appears that Khufu, like the pharaohs before him, forced Yacoub’s tribe and other Semitic dwellers in the Sinai and the Negev to mine turquoise and copper.
+So, the Hebrews were not builders, but miners in the Egyptian controlled territories of the Sinai and Canaan, which was why no archaeologist could find them in Egypt proper.
 The tribe’s experience as enslaved miners was recalled in Deuteronomy 4:20:

 “But you are the people whom the Lord brought out of Egypt, from the smelting furnace, and took for his own possession, as you are to this day.”